eclipse-openj9/openj9/doc/compiler/aot/InlinedMethods.md

 the AOT load is aborted; if the SVM is disabled then `TR_RelocationRecordNopGuard::invalidateGuard` is called, which patches the guard to branch to the slow path.
-If `reloPrivateData->_failValidation` is true, then `TR_RelocationRecordNopGuard::activateGuard` is called, which
+If `reloPrivateData->_failValidation` is false, then `TR_RelocationRecordNopGuard::activateGuard` is called, which

 1. Calls `createAssumptions`, which will add assumptions appropriate for the kind of the inlined method (virtual, interface).
 2. Registers a Class Redefinition assumption against the class of the inlined method.